June 8 – 10, 2021

 Mike is also involved in OpenChain and SPDX, and runs open source legal programs such as The Linux Foundation’s annual Legal Summit and Open Compliance Summit.
 Prior to joining The Linux Foundation, he spent eight years at IBM in roles across systems, services, and software.

 He received an M.B.A. from Case Western Reserve University, a J.D. from Cleveland State University, and a B.S. in economics from John Carroll University.
 Mike is a member of the Ohio State Bar Association.

 Veronica Garcia was an investment consultant at Credit Suisse and UBS for Latin American Asset Managers.
 After finishing her graduate studies at the ETH in Zurich she joined IBM Research Lab.
 She also worked as a consultant for the World Bank, IADB and Castalia.
 Her research focused on renewable technologies and on quantifying investment needs to reach the country targets for renewable power generation.
 In 2018 she founded BitLumens which facilitates the scaling of green generating sources using Lora and the blockchain.

-Dr. Andreas Kind is Head of Cybersecurity Technology at Siemens.
+Dr. Andreas Kind leads the global research for Cybersecurity & Trust at Siemens.
 He received his Ph.D. degree in computer science from the University of Bath, UK and worked in various positions for IBM Research from 2000 until 2019.
 Andreas holds over 20 patents and authored and co-authored over 40 research publications.
-Andreas presented at numerous peer-review conferences and was invited for keynote presentations at Blockchain Revolution Global 2020, World Web Forum 2019, MIT Technology Review EmTech 2018 and IMF Global SME Finance Forum 2016.
+He presented at numerous peer-review conferences and was invited for keynote presentations at Blockchain Revolution Global 2020, World Web Forum 2019, MIT Technology Review EmTech 2018 and IMF Global SME Finance Forum 2016.